The Balance Mat Introduction

 NOTE:

-Be aware!
-Each level becomes progressively more difficult to perform, starting with green as the easiest to the most difficult at blue.
 Finally, there is a section that can be used for maintenance after the listed exercises have been completed.
-Performing one or two of these exercises several times a week can help maintain balance but can also act as an alert to balance deterioration.
+Performing one or two of these exercises several times a week can help maintain balance.
+These maintenance exercises can also act as an alert to balance deterioration by performing them once a month or so in those who are not aware of a problem.

-How to use the Balance Clock
+How to use the Balance Mat

 HOME.
 The Starting Position